 The moment is upon us.
-The Farm Bill has assumed its final form, the conference committee has signed off in approval via a hemp pen, it has gained the votes necessary to pass through the House of Representatives and the Senate and it has been officially signed into law by President Donald J. Trump.
-Even though only a fraction of the bill pertains to hemp, the few discussions of hemp sprinkled in no doubt mark a historical point in the timeline of the industry.
+The 2018 Farm Bill has assumed its final form, the conference committee has signed off in approval via a hemp pen, it has gained the votes necessary to pass through the House of Representatives and the Senate and it has been officially signed into law by President Donald J. Trump.
+Even though only a fraction of the 2018 Farm Bill pertains to hemp, the few discussions of hemp sprinkled in no doubt mark a historical point in the timeline of the industry.

 In 2018, we have witnessed the end of hemp prohibition.
 Hemp–forever differentiated from marijuana and officially defined as all parts of Cannabis sativa L. less than 0.3% THC, including derivatives, extracts and cannabinoids–is effectively and resolutely removed from the Controlled Substances Act (CSA).
 This is a major win for the hemp industry and one step toward progress for hemp-derived cannabinoid-based products.
 Today, our beloved plant has assumed its rightful status as an agricultural commodity, protected from any interference by the Drug Enforcement Administration (DEA) and free and clear for interstate commerce.
 Let the hemp games begin!